kostuk42/project-drUnk404/readme.md

 ### `/drinks`

 - `GET /mainpage`: Returns an object with keys - `categories` and values - an array of 3 cocktails from the category.
-- `GET /popular`: Returns cocktails sorted by the field ‘favourite’ from the most popular to the least.
+- `GET /popular`: Returns cocktails sorted by the field ‘favorite’ from the most popular to the least.
 - `GET /search`: Returns cocktails that might be filtered by category, ingredient, search query, and pagination, and cocktails limit per page.
 - `GET /:id`: Receives the body with the required field `id`.
 Returns the cocktail by id.